Our Business Practices

 20. Management Development and Succession Planning.

-The CLD Committee oversees plans for management development and succession.
+The CHC Committee oversees plans for management development and succession.
 Senior Company executives serving on the Executive Management Committee should evaluate, nominate, and compile a succession plan for their areas of responsibility that should be reviewed with the CEO.
-The CEO should provide input on each succession plan and discuss the plans with the CLD Committee.
-The CEO reviews with the CLD Committee succession planning for his or her successor at least annually.
-The CLD Committee periodically reviews with the Board succession plans for the CEO and the areas of responsibility for senior executives serving on the Executive Management Committee.
+The CEO should provide input on each succession plan and discuss the plans with the CHC Committee.
+The CEO reviews succession planning for his or her successor at least annually with the CHC Committee.
+The CHC Committee periodically reviews succession plans for the CEO and the areas of responsibility for senior executives serving on the Executive Management Committee with the Board.
 Succession planning should include policies and principles for CEO selection and performance review, as well as policies regarding succession in the event of an emergency or the retirement of the CEO.

 21. Board Communication Policy.